 Reminder: HOLLIS does not contain everything Harvard owns, and Harvard doesn’t own everything in HOLLIS, but we can get you almost anything.
 On the hollis.harvard.edu home page you will find direct links to Interlibrary Loan, Borrow Direct, and the Purchase Request form.

 If something is in the Library Catalog, Harvard has a copy.
 Look for "Get It" to see your access options.

 In "Everything," you cannot always see whether Harvard has a copy.
 If you don’t see availability information, click "How to Get It" to start the process of locating a copy.

-If you see "How to Get It," it means there may be a copy available, but HOLLIS hasn't automatically connected to it.
+"How to Get It" means there may be a copy available, but HOLLIS hasn't automatically connected to it.
 Select "How to Get It" to search our online resources.
 If HOLLIS is unable to find an online version, it will display other options, often including print holdings.

 If you’re starting from an article or chapter title, "How to Get It" can often take you from the title in “Everything” to the location information in the relevant Library Catalog listing for the book or journal.
 It uses information such as an ISBN or ISSN to connect different library systems to each other.